jjuarez/hazelcast/README.md

     max_size_policy: 10
     max_size_value: 15
     eviction_policy: LRU
+   - name: another_map
+     seconds: 35
+     max_size_policy: 250
+     max_size_value: 15
+     eviction_policy: LFU
 ```

 ### Beginning with hazelcast

-You can take a look to the awesome documentation of the Hazelcast project [here](https://hazelcast.org/documentation/)
+You have to take a look to the awesome documentation of the Hazelcast project [here](https://hazelcast.org/documentation/)

 ## Usage

-Use the module is extremely easy, just add it to your Puppetfile, import the class in your profile class and configure it with hiera.
+I think to use the module have to be pretty easy, just add it to your Puppetfile, import the class in your profile class and configure it with hiera.
-The module deploy a small CLI util to check the status of the cluster, this is deployed among the hazelcast package, for example, (with root_dir=/opt and version=3.9.3) it will be deployed in:
+The module deploy a small CLI util to check the status of the cluster, this is deployed among the hazelcast package, for example, (with root_dir=/opt and version=3.9.4) it will be deployed in:

 ```
 /opt/hazelcast-3.9.3/bin/hazelcast-cli.sh
+/opt/hazelcast/bin/hazelcast-cli.sh
 ```

 with the appropriate configuration file to fit the cluster deployed, this file is located in (with config_dir=/etc/hazelcast)